CtrlK

 Completeness

-Clearly answers both what ('Optimize end-to-end application performance with profiling, observability, and backend/frontend tuning') and when ('Use when coordinating performance optimization across the stack') with an explicit trigger clause.
+Clearly states both what ('Optimize end-to-end application performance with profiling, observability, and backend/frontend tuning') and when ('Use when coordinating performance optimization across the stack'), though the trigger clause is somewhat general rather than listing concrete triggering situations.

 Trigger Term Quality